Built by Metorial, the integration platform for agentic AI.

 update_env_variable

-Modifies an existing environment variable's value or target environments.
-Use the environment variable ID to specify which variable to update.
+Updates an existing environment variable's value or target environments.

 Parameters: